freeradical13/freeradical13.github.io/index.md

 An [epiphyte][] is a plant that grows on another plant, gathering resources independently.
 Parasitic plants are like epiphytes except they extract resources from the host plant.

+[Etiolation][] is the process of executing morphological changes in response to a lack of light.
+As light becomes available (e.g. to stems that break through the top layer of soil), the process of de-etiolation (or greening) executes different morphological changes to complete maturation.

 ##### Chloroplasts

 [Chloroplasts][] are plastids that act as the site of photosynthesis.
 Like mitochondria, chloroplasts have their own DNA and two outer phospholipid bilayers (although the outer two membranes are not used for ATP synthesis like in mitochondria, but are just a relic of endosymbiosis).